 Yellow Kaolin Clay:

-This is more of the middle ground Kaolin clay, stimulates circulation and promote cell regeneration, removes impurities and gently exfoliates skin.
+This is more of the middle ground Kaolin clay, which stimulates circulation and promotes cell regeneration, removes impurities and gently exfoliates the skin.
 Although it is more absorbent it is still gentle

 Red Kaolin Clay:

-This is the most purifying of the kaolin clay so is the most absorptive of the Kaolin’s so removes excess oils and surface debris.
+This is the most purifying of the kaolin clay so is the most absorptive of the Kaolin so removes excess oils and surface debris.